-The San Luis Valley is the native homeland of several federally-recognized tribes whose ancestors have inhabited the land for thousands of years, and who remain active stewards of this beautiful region today.
+The San Luis Valley is the native homeland of several federally recognized tribes whose ancestors have inhabited the land for thousands of years, remaining active stewards of this beautiful region today.
 The Saguache Community Pow Wow is an exciting event designed to share a piece of the rich indigenous culture with the wider community.

 Past years of the Saguache Community Pow Wow have featured the following individuals in multiple roles:

 - Arena Director: Joey PoorThunder

 - Host Drum: Nihoka Dine, Tuba City Arizona

 - Guest Drum: Up Stream Singers, Kansas Kickapoo